NGPixel/ietfdb/README.md

 ### Getting Started

 This project is following the standard **Git Feature Workflow with Develop Branch** development model.
-Learn how about all the various steps of the development workflow, from creating a fork to submitting a pull request, in the [Contributing](CONTRIBUTING.md) guide.
+Learn about all the various steps of the development workflow, from creating a fork to submitting a pull request, in the [Contributing](CONTRIBUTING.md) guide.

 > Make sure to read the [Styleguides](CONTRIBUTING.md#styleguides) section to ensure a cohesive code format across the project.